yannvr/crypto-portfolio-tracker/README.md

 The solution is meant to be as simple as possible.
 Therefore, Zustand has been chosen for state management although Redux would be better for scaling.
 In addition:
-- a real time price change notification has been added to help tracking the price.
+- A real time price change notification has been added to help tracking the price.
 Notes on external API:
 - SWR is used to minimise network request through caching and streamline fetching.
 - Binance provide the web socket stream for real time updates via miniTicker and Kline for historical price (via Rest).